 The number of possible autofocus points depends on the camera.
 Some cameras have a 9 point system, while other cameras have 11 points or even 51 points.
 The more AF points a camera has, the more options you have to fine-tune the focus.

-What Do Autofocus Points Look Like?
+What Do AF Points Look Like?

 Autofocus points are generally shown as small squares when you look through a camera's viewfinder or on the LCD screen.
 Many models also include a set of brackets or a circle around the middle point.